raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 A traversal, or _path_, is a function that takes a structure and returns its elements as an iterator.
 JavaScript gives us built-in traversals for returning the values in arrays, we just iterate over them.
 But sometimes we want to iterate in another order.
 For that, we need a traversal.

 One handy use for unfolds is to use them to express traversals.
 We can do that with an array.
-Here's one that uses our `unfoldWith` exactly as described: it dives a non-empty array into an element and the rest of the array to unfold:
+Here's one that uses our `unfoldWith` exactly as described: it divides a non-empty array into an element and the rest of the array to unfold:

 ```javascript
 const butLast = (array) => array.slice(0, array.length - 1);